Full Proposal Guidelines

 How the project meets the goals of the funding organization

 a.
-The environmental problem(statement of need), be sure to discuss the local context of the problem if your project addresses a broader environmental concern
+The sustainability problem(statement of need), be sure to discuss the local context of the problem if your project addresses a broader sustainability concern

 b.
-How your project addresses the environmental problem
+How your project addresses the sustainability problem

 c.
 How your project’s impacts will be measured (for monitoring and evaluation)